Nik4u22/adventure-works-powerbi-dashboard/README.md

 These steps provide a general overview of creating a Power BI report using the AdventureWorks database.
 The specific design and layout of your report will depend on your analysis goals and the insights you want to present.

+## Data

+I tried to generate sales data manually for FY2013-2023 manually using POSTGRESQL Server.

 ## Data Modeling

 <img width="452" alt="image" src="https://github.com/Nik4u22/adventure-works-powerbi-dashboard/assets/64134540/d3729c91-b550-43d8-a41a-d61e8e0a1618">